 It wasn’t dawn when we parked at the mouth of the abandoned turnpike, as I had hoped.
 It was after four in the afternoon.
 Also, it had started to rain.

-Locomotives that had roared across the track upon which we walked so gingerly were named things like Black Dinah, Moxie, and Bombazeen.
+Locomotives that had roared across this track were named things like Black Dinah, Moxie, and Bombazeen.

 I’m keen on the railroad, I tell people who ask, because of its role in building Canada, especially here, where Confederation could not have happened without this track being laid.

 Meet Henry George Clopper Ketchum, a guy with a dream.